haiyanzheng/phaseI_bridging/README.md

 # phaseI_bridging
-OpenBUGS code and R functions to implement the Bayesian hierarchical model for leveraging animal data in phase I oncology trials.
+OpenBUGS code and R functions to implement the Bayesian hierarchical model for leveraging animal data in phase I oncology trials, involving potentially heterogeneous patient subgroups.

 Files contained in this repository can be used to reproduce the numerical results reported in the paper entitled
 # H. Zheng., L.V.
 Hampson., T. Jaki.
 (2020).
 Bridging across patient subgroups in phase I oncology trials that incorporate animal data. *A submitted paper*.